sy-wwww/Error-Estimates-Graph-Sparsification/README.md

 # Error-Estimates-for-Graph-Sparsification

-This repository contains MATLAB implementations of algorithms for estimating errors in graph sparsification, as described in the paper *"Empirical Error Estimates for Graph Sparsification"*.
+This repository contains MATLAB implementations of algorithms for estimating errors in graph sparsification, as described in the paper `Empirical Error Estimates for Graph Sparsification`.

 ## Files